Bachelor of Science in Professional Studies (DCP)

 - Capstone course in project management, directed toward the student's future goals

-Students are recommended to take a college-level algebra course before entering.
+We recommended that students take a college-level algebra course before entering.

-Most courses are offered on the Shippensburg Campus although some of the core courses may be available at other locations, such as Hacc Gettysburg, in the evenings; and some courses may be online.
-Students should be able to complete the degree in two to four years, based on previous credits and work situation.
+Most courses are offered on the Shippensburg Campus although some of the core courses may be available at other locations, such as HACC Gettysburg, in the evenings; and some courses may be online.
+Students should be able to complete the degree in 2 to 4 years, based on previous credits and work situation.

 Individuals seeking admissions to the Degree Completion Program recognize that transfer credits will only be applicable to Degree Completion Program requirements.
 Degree Completion students who decide to change their major after matriculation will have their transfer credits re-evaluated accordingly.